bluewave-labs/bluewave-uptime/README.md

 ## 🛠️ Installation

 See installation instructions in [Checkmate documentation portal](https://bluewavelabs.gitbook.io/checkmate/quickstart).
+Alternatively, you can also use [Coolify](https://coolify.io/) for a one click Docker deployment.

 ## 💚 Questions & ideas